EnaSmoak/EnaSmoak.github.io/_pages/about.md

   image: "/images/banners/batchprocess1.jpg"
 ---

-I'm a Junior Data Scientist with experience in data processing, exploratory analysis, data visualizations and machine learning fundamentals.
+Data Scientist with experience in data manipulation, processing, mining, exploratory analysis and data visualizations.

 I also have experience in Python and PHP, SQL and NoSQL databases and other technologies like Google Data Studio, Amazon Web Services, IBM Watson and Flask framework.